Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Introduction

 To further improve accuracy, an ensemble method is implemented to average the individual forecast models.
 Combining the predictions of different models has been shown to enhance precision as compared to individual forecasts in many studies (\cite{raviv2015forecasting}, \cite{nowotarski2016combine}, \cite{maciejowska2020pca}).
 The arithmetic mean is the simplest averaging technique, such that equal weight is assigned to each individual forecast (\cite{stock2004combination}).
 In this work, we select fully adaptive Bernstein Online Aggregation (BOA) proposed by \textcite{wintenberger2017optimal} as an ensemble method.
 This approach assigns dynamic weights to individual models based on their recent performance.
-While fully adaptive BOA was previously used to predict the electricity load (\cite{de2023adaptive}; \cite{hirsch2024online}; \cite{himych2024adaptive}), to the best of our knowledge, it has not yet been used for electricity price forecasting. .
+While fully adaptive BOA was previously used to predict the electricity load (\cite{de2023adaptive}; \cite{hirsch2024online}; \cite{himych2024adaptive}), to the best of our knowledge, it has not yet been used for electricity price forecasting.

 In addition to improving accuracy, keeping the computational time at an efficient level is a key objective of this work.
 To this end, we implement a novel partial online learning approach designed to minimize the computational burden.
-This method employs information from the previous iteration to reduce the training time of the model.
-While online learning algorithms were formerly employed in the electricity price literature, for instance \textcite{hirsch2025online} used it to generate a probabilistic price forecast, there is no paper in the literature that has applied the non-parametric online learning that we introduced to forecast electricity prices.
+This method integrates warm starting with window-specific hyperparameter configurations to reduce the training time of the model.
+Online learning algorithms were formerly employed in the electricity price literature, for instance \textcite{hirsch2025online} used it to generate a probabilistic price forecast.
+However, to the best of our knowledge, no study in the energy market literature or beyond has applied the proposed partial online learning approach.

 Finally, the performance of the proposed models is compared to two well-established and performing models in electricity price forecasting (\cite{a}), which are Lasso Estimated AutoRegressive (LEAR) (\cite{lear}) and the Deep Neural Network (DNN) (\cite{dnn}).
 We implement a forecasting study using the suggested methodology for two major European day-ahead electricity markets: the German–Luxembourg and the Spanish markets, with the former being the largest in Europe.
 The results demonstrate that our approach yields a powerful model that significantly outperforms the benchmark models in terms of accuracy and computational time.